About

 A State Legislator

-I was first elected as State Representative in House District 41B in 2016.
-The outcome of that election, while exciting for me personally, was deeply troubling for our state and nation.
+I was first elected as State Representative in House District 41B in 2016 and re-elected in 2018.
+The outcome of that 2016 election, while exciting for me personally, was deeply troubling for our state and nation.
 It pushed me to dig even deeper into what type of leadership is required in this urgent moment and to become even more committed to making progress here in Minnesota.
-I served as an Assistant Majority Leader and Vice-Chair of the House Education Policy Committee.
+During my House tenure, I served as an Assistant Majority Leader and Vice-Chair of the House Education Policy Committee.

-In my first term, I was a founding member of the Native American and People of Color & Indigenous (POCI) caucuses.
-I also began the work of establishing a task force to assess and recommend solutions to the crisis of missing and murdered indigenous women, girls, and two-spirit people in our state.
+In my first House term, I was a founding member of the Native American and People of Color & Indigenous (POCI) caucuses.
+I also began the ongoing work of establishing a task force to assess and develop solutions to the crisis of missing and murdered indigenous people in our state.
 I am so proud that in 2018 we passed a groundbreaking Missing and Murdered Indigenous Women Taskforce and presented a report with mandates to the Minnesota legislature.
 Read the report here.
+By 2020 we established the first-in-the-nation, MMIR (Missing and Murdered Indigenous Relative) office and in 2023, we created a reward fund and created an MMIR license plate.
+(Order yours here)

 In my second term, other seeds I planted with colleagues and community leaders came to fruition.
 I authored and together we passed legislation that invests in our schools, our families, and our communities: